uxCCDS/uxCCDS.github.io/_data/prototypes/Spark OBTP.md

 The parameter's name is 'room'.
 The parameter's value should be 'CCDS', 'UE', 'UT', 'private' or 'public'.

-4) Only when the mx prototype and mobile/desktop prototype use the same name , they will be paired.
+4) Only when the mx prototype and mobile/desktop prototype use the same name will they be paired.